PriPara

-PriPara (プリパラ, PuriPara) is a Japanese arcade video game by Takara Tomy and the successor of the Pretty Rhythm series of arcade video games, as well as the second entry in the Pretty Series.
-An anime television series adaptation by Tatsunoko Production and DongWoo A&E, comprising three seasons, aired from 2014 to 2017.
-A second animation adaption, Idol Time PriPara, premiered in 2017 to 2018.
-A mobile game, Idol Land PriPara, was released in 2023 along with a web series.
+PriPara (プリパラ, PuriPara) is a Japanese dress-up arcade video game by Takara Tomy and the successor of the Pretty Rhythm series of arcade video games, as well as the second entry in the Pretty Series.
+An anime television series adaptation by Tatsunoko Production and DongWoo A&E, comprising three seasons, aired from July 5, 2014, to March 28, 2017.
+A second animation adaption, Idol Time PriPara, premiered on April 4, 2017.
+A mobile game, Idol Land PriPara, was released on August 17, 2023, along with a web series.
 There were also four animated films produced.

 Plot

 Every girl finds a mysterious PriTicket which grants them entrance to the world of PriPara, where aspiring idols perform to pass an audition.
 At the Paprika Private Academy, PriPara activity is prohibited for elementary school students.

 Season 1

 Fifth grade student Laala Manaka finds a lost PriTicket bag belonging to an idol, Mirei Minami, leading her to PriPara, a virtual world where people transform into their idol alter ego.
 Laala forms SoLaMi♡Smile, a trio with Mirei and Sophy Hojo, managed by Kuma, a bear-like character who was formerly Mirei's manager.
 They are joined by Sion Todo, who forms Dressing Pafé with Canadian-Japanese twins Dorothy and Reona West, managed by Sophy's manager, Usagi.
 Both units had the goal of earning the Paradise Coord.

 Halfway through the season, Laala encounters Falulu, a robotic vocal doll born from the desire of many girls to go to PriPara.
 SoLaMi♡Dressing, composed of both SoLaMi♡Smile and Dressing Pafé's members, competes against Falulu for the Paradise Coord in several idol competitions.
 The group wins and Laala exchanges PriTickets with Falulu, who falls into a coma.
 After performing a concert in their Paradise Coords, SoLaMi♡Dressing revives Falulu, who becomes more emotional, expressive, and human-like.
 When Falulu goes to PriParis in France, SoLaMi♡Dressing disbands back into SoLaMi♡Smile and Dressing Pafé.